 The Amex EveryDay® Credit Card is a solid choice if you spend a lot on groceries and don’t want the hassle of an annual fee.
 It offers 2x points at US supermarkets (on up to $6,000 per year in purchases, then 1x points on eligible purchases).
 On other qualifying purchases, you’ll earn 1x points.

 Several American Express cards offer increased rewards for spending at both US supermarkets and US gas stations.
 The Amex EveryDay® Credit Card offers accelerated points only at US supermarkets.
 That said, if your family spends a lot on groceries and gas, you may get more out of the Amex EveryDay® Preferred Credit Card.

-When you make $1,000 in purchases in the first three months after account opening, you’ll earn 15,000.00 Membership Rewards points.
+When you make $1,000 in purchases in the first 3 months after your account is open, you’ll earn 10,000 Membership Rewards points.